thangckt/thangckt.github.io/docs_site/contact.md

         var form = event.target;
         var formData = getFormData(form);
         var data = formData.data;

-        // If a honeypot field is filled, assume it was done so by a spam bot. if (formData.honeypot) {
-            return false;
-        }

         // Hide the form elements
         var formElements = form.querySelector(".form-elements")